Launching load balancer using the Cloud management portal¶

 [NAME]_listener_[PORTNUMBER]

 to differentiate it from the other parts.
 Replace the name with the name you chose for your load balancer and the port to that of the service you want to load balance.
 Optionally provide a description.Select the load balancer protocol.
-Note that HTTPS with SSL/TLS termination is not able to be provisioned from the cloud management portal, but will require OpenStack Horizon (even though its available in the menu).
+Note you cannot provision HTTPS with SSL/TLS termination from the cloud management portal, but will require OpenStack Horizon (even though its available in the menu).

-Verify the port number (it may set automatically but depending on protocol you may need to set it manually).
+Verify the port number (it might set automatically but depending on protocol you might need to set it manually).
 Without it, creation will fail.

 Name your pool.
 We recommend calling it